Ironikus/wp-webhooks/readme.txt

 == Changelog ==

+= 2.0.5: July 02, 2020 =
+* Feature: Add user meta to the get_user webhook action
+* Feature: The custom_action trigger got a rework and now uses apply_filters() instead of do_action - this allows you to also catch the response (the logic is backwards compatible, so you can still continue to use your existing logic)
+* Feature: Allow modification of the http arguments within the custom_action webhook action (separate variable for the apply_filters() call)
+* Feature: Allow the percentage character within webhook trigger URLs
+* Feature: Add user meta data to the get_users webhook action response
+* Feature: New trigger setting to allow unsafe looking URLs (By default, URL's like asiufgasvflhsf.siugsf.com are prevented from being sent for your security)
+* Feature: New trigger setting to allow unverified SSL connections (In case you have a self-signed URL, you can prevent the default SSL check for each webhook)
+* Tweak: Optimize PHPDocs
+* Fix: The same webhook names for different triggers broke the settings popup
+* Fix: the delete_post webhook action contained a wrongly formatted error message
+* Fix: Prevalidate json within the is_json() helper function to prevent notices within the debug.log file
+* Dev: Added the trigger group slug to the wpwhpro/admin/settings/webhook/page_capability filter (currently the trigger was only sent by its name which is not unique without the trigger group)
+* Dev: Added new handler function for generating the API keys
+* Dev: New filter to manipulate the API key: wpwhpro/admin/webhooks/generate_api_key (https://ironikus.com/docs/knowledge-base/filter-generated-api-key-for-action-urls/)

 = 2.0.4: May 11, 2020 =
 * Feature: New webhook trigger that sends data on trashing a post (custom post types supported)